 I learned a great lesson while talking with one of my closest friends.
 He was telling me about something troubling him in a hallway during the lunch hour.
 Several people passed by us, stopping to say hello along the way.
 Each time, even as my friend continued talking, I would look up and speak a friendly greeting.
 Finally, after a few of these interruptions, my friend simply stopped talking and said, “You don’t care.
 You are not listening to what I am saying.”
-What he said permanently changed my outlook on listening.
+What he said permanently changed my outlook on effective listening.
 He was absolutely right, and I knew it immediately.
 Rather than focus on his words, I was showing him he wasn’t worthy of my attention.
 Bad listening habits aren’t just rude; they are expensive.
-To this day, I’m grateful for his candor, because listening is such an important factor in gaining someone’s trust.
+To this day, I’m grateful for his candor, because effective listening is such an important factor in gaining someone’s trust.

 I will never forget being in the boardroom for a staff meeting at one of my first jobs.
 The meeting was supposed to be an opportunity to deal with new business, talk through current issues, and raise any concerns.
-During the meeting I got a firsthand look at the impact listening has on personal trust and credibility.
+During the meeting I got a firsthand look at the impact effective listening has on personal trust and credibility.
 The board director, brilliant in many parts of running an organization, was wrapping up the session.
 With everything else on the agenda complete, he asked if there was anything else to discuss.
 Before anyone could answer, he turned his back to the staff, left the room, and let the door slam shut behind him.
 All the faces in the room were full of disbelief.
 I knew there were some who wanted to discuss a specific problem.
 The director lost his team that day.
 The director was competent and committed to his job but was not fully trusted.
 An unwillingness to listen is one of the fastest trust killers.

 8 Tips for Effective Listening:

 When done genuinely and appropriately, the following will increase communications and trust.